U.S. hikes tariffs on $200 billion of Chinese goods, omits Apple gear

-Carrying out a threat that’s been in the works since July, U.S. President Donald Trump today formally announced the imposition of tariffs on an additional roughly $200 billion in Chinese goods — the latest escalation in his trade war with China.
+Carrying out a threat that’s been in the works since July, President Donald Trump today formally announced the imposition of tariffs on an additional roughly $200 billion in Chinese goods — the latest escalation in his trade war with China.
 But the tariffs notably omit one category of products that was expected to create holiday sales issues for Apple and rivals in the nascent wearable electronics space.

-With today’s action, the U.S. has raised tariffs on nearly half of all Chinese goods imported into the country, including $50 billion of substantially industrial products, and now another $200 billion in industrial and consumer goods.
+With today’s action, the U.S. has raised tariffs on nearly half of all Chinese goods imported into the country, including $50 billion worth of primarily industrial products, and now another $200 billion in industrial and consumer goods.
 China has said that it will retaliate for the tariffs with its own taxes on U.S.-made products, and state-controlled media has threatened regulatory actions and other consequences for U.S. businesses.
 In response, Trump said he would “immediately” place tariffs on an additional $267 billion of imports “if China takes retaliatory action against our farmers or other industries.”

 Although the new U.S. tariffs are supposed to be targeting the Chinese government’s trade policies, they also indirectly penalize U.S. companies and consumers.
 Many products sold in the U.S., including everything from electronics to presidential memorabilia, are manufactured in China.